Foundation / Corporation

 - Organizations that are not 501(c)(3) charitable nonprofits

-- Organizations outside a 30-mile radius of retail stores, distribution centers and service centers
+- Organizations outside a 30-mile radius of the Foundation's retail stores, distribution centers and service centers

-- Organizations that do not align with the missions of hunger, shelter or patriotism
+- Organizations that do not align with the Foundation's missions of hunger, shelter or patriotism

-- Organizations that have previously received a donation from the SpartanNash Foundation through a retail scan held in the same calendar year
+- Organizations that have previously received a donation from the SpartanNash Foundation in the same calendar year

 - National ceremonies, memorials, conferences, fundraising dinners, testimonials or other similar events

-- Organizations that do not comply with the non-discrimination policy
+- Organizations that do not comply with the Foundation's non-discrimination policy

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.